 - To proceed, click Next

 - On the Step-up step, input your Email subject, Preview Text, From name and From email address.
-Enable tracking tools, connect
+Enable tracking tools, connect social

 media and configure advanced settings from the available options.
 When you are done, click Next.